ethlo/spring-tx-cache-decorator/README.md

 |`clear` |![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Not visible|![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Visible|

 ## Will this make my cache transactional?
 No, it will not.
 This decorator will just prevent the underlying cache to be populated with data before the transaction is committed.
-Also, the cache isolation can be considered `READ COMMITTED`, i.e. if another transaction updates the cache (and commits) it will be instantly visible, with the exception of if the `cacheCacheResult` is enabled and the value has already been read.
+Also, the cache isolation can be considered `READ COMMITTED`, i.e. if another transaction updates the cache (and commits) it will be instantly visible, exception if the `cacheCacheResult` is enabled, and the value has already been read.

 ## References
 * https://github.com/spring-projects/spring-framework/issues/17353